RobVergano/pands-project-/README.md

 The bar graphs show:
 1. Differences in the attributes for each Iris class.
-2. On average, petal length and petal width is bigger in Iris virginica.
+2. On average, petal length and petal width are bigger in Iris virginica.
 Iris Setosa has the smallest petals.
 3. On average, Iris virginica has the biggest sepal length.
 However, due to the high value of standard deviation, the difference with Iris versicolor might not be very clear.
 4. On average, Iris setosa has the biggest sepal width.
 However, the results are inconclusive since the high values of standard deviation indicate that the values are spread out over a wider range.